bablokb/circuitpython-dataviews/fonts/Readme.md

   - DejaVuSansMono-Bold-52-subset.bdf

-All these files only contain a subset of available glyphs, mainly numbers, characters a-z, A-Z, some basic punction-chars and some special characters.
+All these files only contain a subset of available glyphs, mainly numbers, characters a-z, A-Z, some basic punctuation-chars and some special chars.

 You can query the available characters by running

     grep STARTCHAR fonts/DejaVuSansMono-Bold-18-subset.bdf

-If you need additional characters, you should follow the tutorial from
+If you need additional glyphs or fonts, you should follow the tutorial from
 <https://learn.adafruit.com/custom-fonts-for-pyportal-circuitpython-display>.